 Under section 523(a)(10), if a debtor had an earlier bankruptcy petition dismissed in its entirety because of substantial misconduct or fraud by the debtor, none of the debts that could have been listed in that earlier dismissed case can be discharged in a subsequent bankruptcy case.
-In the same vein, if the debtor waived a discharge in an earlier case, the debtor cannot seek a discharge in a subsequent case as to that debt.
+If the debtor waived discharge of a debt in an earlier case, he cannot seek a discharge of that debt in a subsequent case.

-The exception to discharge under this section does not apply to technical dismissal of the earlier case.
-Example: Dismissals based upon a failure to pay a filing fee or a dismissal based upon the fact that a previous discharge had been obtained after six years.

-- B. DEBTS THAT WILL BE DISCHARGED UNLESS A CREDITOR OBJECTS
+Exceptions to discharge under this section do not include technical dismissal of the earlier case.
+Dismissals based on failure to pay a filing fee or the fact that a previous discharge had been obtained within 6 years are not exceptions to discharge.
+B. DEBTS THAT WILL BE DISCHARGED UNLESS A CREDITOR OBJECTS

-There are other Section 523 types of debts that may be nondischargeable under certain circumstances.
-These debts are: - 1.
-Section 523(a)(2)(A) and (B).
-Debts deriving from fraudulent acts by the debtor. - 2.
-Section 523(a)(2)(C).
-Debts for luxury goods in excess of \$1,000 and cash advances incurred within 60 days of the bankruptcy filing by the debtor. - 3.
-Section 523(a)(6).
-Debts deriving from the debtor's willful or malicious acts which injure another person or cause damage to another's property. - 4.
-Section 523(a)(4).
-Debts deriving from a debtor's breach of a fiduciary relationship, embezzlement or larceny.
-Under 523(c)(1), the debts will be discharged unless the creditor files an objection with the court seeking to have the above debts declared nondischargeable.
+There are three other types of debts that may be nondischargeable under Section 523 of the Bankruptcy Code:

+- 1. Section 523(a)(2): those debts deriving from fraudulent acts by the debtor. - 2.
+Section 523(a)(6): those debts deriving from debtor's willful or malicious acts that injure another person or cause damage to another's property. - 3.
+Section 523(a)(4): those debts deriving from debtor's breach of a fiduciary relationship, embezzlement or larceny.

+Under 523(c)(1), the above debts will be discharged unless a creditor files an objection with the court seeking to have the above debts declared nondischargeable.